byu/serf/README.md

 Headers provide information that would assist in processing, tracking a Message.
 But does not provide business relevant information to the Request or Event Message.

+  RECOMMENDED: Recommended to be placed in headers is the 'kind' field.

+The "kind" field identifies the ontological meaning of the message, which allows Serf to properly pass the message onto the proper Command.
+The convention is 'mymodule/requests/my_business_equest' for Requests, and 'mymodule/events/my_business_event' for Events.

 Examples are:
 * UUIDs to track request and events, providing a sequential order of